jnozzi/cocoadev.com/markdown/FastDynamicAverage.md

 What might be your problem is if     storeNumber or     removeAndReturnFirstNumber are not O(1).

-Read up on General/TimeComplexity (and make Knuth happy) -- and also, do you want a fast     addNumber: or     average method?
+Read up on TimeComplexity (and make Knuth happy) -- and also, do you want a fast     addNumber: or     average method?

 ----